Understanding the Private Rented Sector property

 This is triggering the need for additional housing units that are smaller in size and adjusted to current needs.

 Disposable income and effort rates are key in the shift towards the PRS market, driven by macroeconomic variables such as GDP per capita, employment and the savings rate.
-The increasing property prices in city centers, as well as restrictions on financing, mobility and changes in consumer habits have structurally enhanced the rental demand in Europe.
+The increasing property prices in city centers, as well as restrictions on financing, mobility and changes in consumer habits have structurally enhanced the rental demand in Europe (see graphs 4 and 5).

 The rental market across Europe is concentrated around young and low-mid income tenants.
 The global financial crisis has eroded economic growth, impacted employment and led to containment in salary growth, which has increased the demand from these tenants.
 Salaries in the EU countries rose with an average of 1.9% per year between 2014 and 2019, while the price of housing rose by 3.8% on average during the same period (see graph 6).
 This trend, combined with a decreasing savings ratio, is shifting demand from purchasing towards rental.
 The recession and economic uncertainty caused by the COVID-19 pandemic has accelerated this trend.